 Visit the Mosaic Templars Cultural Center

 The Mosaic Templars Cultural Center has released a full lineup of programming for Black History Month.
-Highlights include storytime for kids with CALS, The Smooth Sounds of West 9th featuring Rodney Block and a Juneteenth kickoff announcement.
-Plus, MTCC has partnered with Loblolly Creamery to bring back the special Maple Leaf Rag Time flavor with every scoop benefiting the MTCC.
+New this year is A Taste of Black Little Rock, a foodie event that features talented chefs and Black-owned restaurants, live music and a bar.
+Likewise, MTCC has again partnered with Loblolly Creamery to bring back the special Maple Leaf Rag Time flavor with every scoop benefiting the MTCC.
+Community Bakery is also supporting the MTCC with a portion of proceeds sold from Black History Month sugar cookies.

-The Rep is celebrating Black artistry through the years with “Proud.”
-Connecting the past, present and future of this community and its members, “Proud” features Little Rock natives Celeste Jennings and Maya Ellington to take audiences on a journey and showcase some of the biggest contributions by Black Arkansans.
+The Rep is celebrating Black artistry through the years with its 2025 rendition of “Proud!: Celebrating the African American Journey through an Artistic Lens.”
+Connecting the past, present and future of this community and its members, “Proud” takes audiences on a journey to showcase some of the biggest contributions by Black Arkansans.
+Developed in conjunction with the AP African American Studies curriculum at Little Rock Central High School, this production blends classic and original poetry, music and dance.
 Public performances are free and take place on Feb.
-23 at 7 p.m. and Feb.
-24 at 3 p.m.
+21 at 7 p.m. and Feb.
+22 at 2 p.m.

 Spend the Day in Black-Owned Little Rock